florinpop17/app-ideas/Projects/2-Intermediate/To-Do-App.md

 -   [ ] By pressing enter (or a button), the User can submit the to-do item and can see that being added to a list of to-do's
 -   [ ] User can mark a to-do as `completed`
 -   [ ] User can remove a to-do item by pressing on a button (or on the to-do item itself)
+-   [ ] By pressing shift + enter (or a check), the User can submit an urgent to-do item and can see that being added to a list of to-do's at the top.

 ## Bonus features